akhiln007/web-repo/_posts/2018-03-28-Unix Commands.md

 A number of in-memory variables are assigned and loaded by default when the user logs in.
 These variables are known as shell environment variables, which can be used by various commands to get information about your environment, such as the type of system you are running, your home directory and the shell in use.

-PWD:-To provide the name of the current working directory.
+PWD :- To provide the name of the current working directory.

-USER:-To declare the user's name, such as andrew.
+USER :- To declare the user's name, such as andrew.

-LANG:-To set language defaults, such as english.
+LANG :- To set language defaults, such as english.

-SHELL:-To declare the name and location of the current shell, such as /bin/bash.
+SHELL :- To declare the name and location of the current shell, such as /bin/bash.

-PATH:-To set the default location of executable files, such as /bin, /usr/bin and so on.
+PATH :- To set the default location of executable files, such as /bin, /usr/bin and so on.

-TERM:-To set the type of terminal in use, such as vt100, which can be important when using screen-oriented programs, such as text editors.
+TERM :- To set the type of terminal in use, such as vt100, which can be important when using screen-oriented programs, such as text editors.

-MACHINE:-To declare system type, system architecture and so on.
+MACHINE :- To declare system type, system architecture and so on.

 $env

 28) Working with vi

-Cursor movement:- h, j, k ,l (left, down, up, right)
+Cursor movement :- h, j, k ,l (left, down, up, right)

-Delete character:- x
+Delete character :- x

-Delete line:- dd
+Delete line :- dd

-mode toggle:- Esc, insert(or i)
+mode toggle :- Esc, insert(or i)

-Quit:- q
+Quit :- q

-Quit without saving:- q!
+Quit without saving :- q!

-Run a shell command:- sh (use 'exit' to return)
+Run a shell command :- sh (use 'exit' to return)

-Save file:- w
+Save file :- w

 Text search- /